Emil Bobu: Biography

 On 20 December 1989, Ceaușescu sent Bobu, together with Prime Minister Constantin Dăscălescu, to Timișoara, ordering them to try and quell the revolutionary activities there.
 The mission ended in failure and they returned to Bucharest early the following morning.
 On the morning of 22 December, he accompanied Nicolae and Elena Ceaușescu in their flight by helicopter as far as the presidential retreat at Snagov.
 Left there with a promise by the dictator that a second helicopter would arrive, Bobu and Manea Mănescu left after twenty minutes in an ARO vehicle driven by a Securitate officer.
 An angry crowd ambushed their car near the center of Găești, beating the driver and throwing a few punches at Bobu as well.
 Placed under arrest by the local prosecutor, Bobu was found to be carrying 6,000 lei in his pockets and a list of organizers of the "enemy demonstration in Timișoara".
 In February 1990, the Bucharest Military Tribunal pronounced sentence on four former CPEx members; Bobu, found guilty of complicity in genocide for his role in issuing orders to fire during the Revolution, received a term of life imprisonment and confiscation of all his personal property.
 The well-publicised proceedings have been described as a "show trial"; Bobu and three other prominent defendants pleaded guilty after delivering rehearsed, self-critical testimony that they later renounced.
 The state prosecutor filed an appeal in the case of the four, and in April 1993, the Supreme Court of Justice found that Bobu had committed not genocide but complicity in aggravated manslaughter and complicity in attempted aggravated manslaughter.
 His sentence was thus altered to ten years' imprisonment and five years' loss of political rights.
 In June 1993, the military tribunal accepted his request for parole, and he was released.
 Bobu died in 2014 in a Bucharest hospital, as the result of a brain ischemia.
+He was buried in the city's Domnești (Ghencea 2) Cemetery.

 He married Maria Cristian in 1957; she served as Justice Minister from 1987 until the 1989 revolution.